griffio/griffio.github.io/_posts/2016-09-16-Six-Degrees-Of-Pair-Programming.md

 If it's that important then what does a Pair Programming working environment look like and why don't they advocate for that?

-Mostly it looks like two developers working at a standard sized desk - squeezed armrest to armrest awkardly flailing at the a shared keyboard and mouse controls and then repeated with the other developers squashed ducks in a row - All talking at once.
+Mostly it looks like two developers working at a standard sized desk - squeezed armrest to armrest awkardly flailing at the a shared keyboard and mouse controls and then repeated with the other developers squashed up like ducks in a row - All talking at once.

 Peer Programming not Pair Programming

-Some kind of Peer programming not necessarily Pair Programming enables the quickest way to stop from making it
+Some kind of Peer programming not necessarily Pair Programming enables the quickest way to stop defective code from making it into production

 Code reviews by nature happen too late in the process.

 Earliest possible moment at which to identify/fix code One, two or more developers
 Pair Programming can be anaemic.
 Is it Pilot and Co-pilot?
-Motorcycle and Sidecar, Pantomime Horse or two bickering developers?
+Motorcycle and Sidecar, Pantomime Horse or two bickering Muppets?
 Peer Programming is familiar to online gaming.
 Immediate, get in the zone, headsets - may not even know team-mates.
 Code Reviews